 The main idea of turning the podcast into a business is to build a sustainable income!
 The podcast business can be profitable in many ways.
 Here are some of them:

-Promote products relevant to your podcast topics and motivate listeners to purchase them.
+Utilize affiliate marketing to monetize your podcast by promoting products relevant to your podcast topics and motivate listeners to purchase them.
 Find a smart way to introduce those products without turning your podcast into a billboard.
 Every time products are sold through your podcast, you’ll get paid for it.

 Like traditional radio commercials, sponsors would love to benefit from your podcast for advertising their brands.
 Those commercials can be placed before, during, or after the podcast.
 However, before reaching out to sponsors, you must establish a good audience base.
 Gather some stats and promote them on your website to trigger their interest.